|

 Form B

-Classification Conceptual Insight 67 Percentiles 96.0 These measures provide a description of some fundamental
+Classification Conceptual Insight 67 Percentiles 96.0 These measures provide a description

-creative measures.
-They describe a person who can extend
+of some fundamental creative measures.
+They describe a

-existing ideas, eventually altering or wholly changing them
+person who can extend existing ideas, eventually altering or

-average.
-This portends an ability to speak in simpler ways
+Interpretation I am average.
+This portends an ability to

-when explaining myself, in other words, I can make myself
+speak in simpler ways when explaining myself, in other

-understood.
-The average score in Original Production is only
+words, I can make myself understood.
+The average score in Original

-apparently at variance with similar measures on other tests.
+Production is only apparently at variance with similar

-However, the PYTHAGORAS B uses simple geometrical shapes, in
+measures on other tests.
+However, the PYTHAGORAS B uses

-part, and so may well have complexity as a component in its
+simple geometrical shapes, in part, and so may well have

-scoring.
-I interpret this to mean that my ideas are not more
+to mean that my ideas are not more complex than those of

-complex than those of most persons, meaning, possibly, that
+most persons, meaning, possibly, that I may have a talent

-I may have a talent for finding simple solutions.
-The results from the Form C, a test quite similar to that
+for finding simple solutions.
+The results from the Form C, a test

-of Form B, provides similar results.
+quite similar to that of Form B, provides similar

 Personality Disposition